Birthstones by Month

 Ruby

 Blood-red.
 Fire-red.
 The "king of gems," Ruby is one of the world's oldest and most revered gemstones.
 It is also one of the rarest.
 The mineral Chromium is responsible for the gem's startling color.
-Ruby is the gem most bestowed on those born in July as well as those born under the sign of Aries.
-Its arresting hue speaks of passion and love, making it a stunning gem option for the celebration of the 15th and 40th wedding anniversaries.
+Ruby is the gem most commonly bestowed on those born in July and on those born under the sign of Aries.
+Its arresting hue speaks of passion and love, making it a stunning gem option for celebrating 15th and 40th wedding anniversaries.

 Learn More About Rubies→